bfischer/react-inline-editing/README.md

 # A simple React inline editing component.
-This is an inline, editable text/label element built in React.
+This is an inline, editable text/label component built in React.

 The `<EditableLabel />` allows the user to simply click and edit text inline.
 It consists of a `<label>` element to display the unedited text and an `<input />` element to allow editing.